aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?
+> 🥠 Some men dream of fortunes, others dream of cookies.

-Last update: Sat Apr  4 05:48:06 2026
+Last update: Sun Apr  5 06:07:21 2026

 ### Let's play! 🎮